History major receives New Jersey Women's & Gender Consortium Internship Award

-School of Liberal Arts and Sciences Honor Society 2012 Inductees
+School of Liberal Arts and Sciences Honor Society 2013 Inductee

-Congratulations to History majors Jordyn Horning, Anthony Maddaluno, Lauren Runza and Jennifer Sorensen on their induction into the SLAS Honor Society!
+Congratulations to senior History major Steve Gorman on his induction into the SLAS Honor Society!

 Two History Majors Named Andrew J. Rider Scholars

-Congratulations to senior Heather Conway and junior Brittany Gajewski named Andrew J. Rider Scholars at Founders Day on November 5, 2011.
+Congratulations to Brittany Gajewski and Rebecca Russo named Andrew J. Rider Scholars at Founders Day on May 4, 2013.
 This is the highest academic achievement award granted by Rider recognizing the top one percent of seniors, juniors, and sophomores, by grade point average, for each of Rider’s six academic colleges and schools.
-Conway and Gajewski are double majors in History and Education and were selected for the School of Education.
-In addition to their academic excellence, they are both active members of the Rider community.
-For example, Conway is secretary of the Student Education Association and Gajewski is captain of the Women’s Volleyball team.
-Each Andrew J. Rider Scholar is asked to identify their most influential college and/or high school teacher; Gajewski selected History professor Brooke Hunter and Tracy Lomax, her Spanish teacher from Hunterdon Central High School.
-Conway named Education professor Heather Casey.
+Gajewski and Russo are double majors in History and Secondary Education and were selected for the School of Education.
+This was Gajewski’s second year as an Andrew J. Rider Scholar.
+When asked to identify their most influential college teacher, Gajewski and Russo named Dr. Brooke Hunter.

 Dr. Brooke Hunter receives Podmore/Dwyer Historic Award for Local History

 Over half of our students double major in Education and become educators.
+Keith P. White ('13) is teaching social studies at Brick High School in Brick Township, NJ.
+Drew Laverty (’13) was hired at Kingswood Regional High School in South Jersey.
+Christian Lugo (’13) accepted a position at Montgomery High School in Skillman, NJ.
+Brittany Gajewski (’13) is entering the MA program at Rutgers University New Brunswick for Counseling.
 Dana Nissen (‘11 ) teaches 2nd grade in Lawrence Township.
 Christie DeCarolis (‘09) teaches high school in Pennsauken, NJ.
 Sam Cicero (‘09) recently left his position as an Urban Experiential Education Facilitator at the Princeton-Blairstown Center to join the Peace Corps.
 He will teach English in Macedonia for two years.
 Casey McAleer (‘08) received Honorable Mention at the Phillies’ 2012 Teacher Appreciation Night.
 He teaches high school in Voorhees.
 Jackie Becker (’08) was named Apshawa School's Teacher of the Year in 2012 where she teaches 4th grade.
 She recently earned an MA in Teaching from Rutgers.
 Richard Griffin (‘08) earned his graduate degree in education at Rider and now teaches at Warren Hills Regional Middle School in NJ.
 Matt Thornton (‘04) teaches 5th grade in Boston, MA.
 He previously taught high school in Baltimore and is a Teach for America corps member.

 A growing number of our grads are entering the field of public history which includes a broad range of institutions such as historic sites and museums.
+Brittany Gajewski ('13) has taken a part-time position at the Liberty Hall Museum in Unionm, NJ, working with the Education Coordinator.
 Chelsea Smith (’11) works at the National Constitution Center in Philadelphia.
 Greg Ferrara (’11) and Alexandra Longo (’10) are writing their theses to complete the Masters degree program in Museum Professions at Seton Hall.
 Brennan Phillips (’10) is an engineer on the Hudson River Sloop Clearwater.
 He worked for several years as an educator and crew member aboard the reproduction tall ship Lady Washington at Grays Harbor Historical Seaport in Aberdeen, Washington.
 Jason Sullivan ('09) parlayed his internship at the National Guard Militia Museum of New Jersey in Lawrenceville into a job at the Intrepid Sea, Air, and Space Museum in NYC.
 He started as a tour guide before being promoted to his current position as a Concierge Marketing/Sales Representative.
 Charles Evans (‘05) received a Masters degree in Applied History from Shippensburg University.